 by Tony Vidler

 One of the primary functions of the professional adviser is to influence people to make change.
-Or sometimes, to not make a change.
+Or sometimes, influence them not to change things.

 Our role is to manage client behaviour to help generate the desired outcomes that clients want.
 We must get them to act, or not act, in order to achieve their goals.